-In a reverse mortgage, a lender pays the owner of a home while the owner continues to live in it.
-The payment can occur in a lump sum, a monthly advance, a line of credit, or a combination of the three.
-The amounts received are considered loan advances, not income, and are not taxable.
-The loan comes due, depending on the plan, when the loan period ends, the owner moves, reaches a certain age, sells the home, or dies.
-Mortgage interest accrued on the reverse mortgage proceeds is not deductible.
+In a reverse mortgage, a lender pays the owner of a home while the owner continues to live there.
+The payment can occur in a lump sum, a monthly advance, a line of credit, or

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.

 Taxpayers should seek professional tax advice for more information.